gustavo-grieco/quimera/README.md

 Note that in "manual mode", there is no need to install any plugin as the user will be copying and pasting the prompt and responses.

+**Important**: when using an LLM to test with an already known exploit, make sure the web search is not enabled, otherwise they can will have access to the original exploit code.

 # Getting started